ayselinaydogdu/neuron-ai-research/sites/09-harrisandwood.md

 ### Round 1 — Ayselin

-**Search:**
+## Search

-- Location-based search (city/area/postcode) available.
+- Location-based search (city, area, or postcode) is available.
-- Price, number of bedrooms and property type filters present.
+- Standard filters such as price, bedrooms, and property type are available.
-- No natural-language search.
+- Natural Language Search is not available.
-- No AI-powered smart search suggestions or query interpretation.
+- AI-powered smart search suggestions or query interpretation are not available.

-**Listing Detail:**
+- Property Alerts are available, allowing users to receive email notifications for properties matching their search criteria.

+## Property Details

-- Property descriptions are detailed but there's no AI-powered summary (Property Summary).
+- Property descriptions are detailed, but an AI-generated Property Summary is not available.
-- Floor Plan, Map and EPC available.
+- Floor Plans, Maps, and EPC certificates are provided where available.
-- No AI-powered Property Highlights or Lifestyle Matching.
+- AI-powered Property Highlights and Lifestyle Matching features are not available.
-- No AI Property Comparison feature.
+- AI-powered Property Comparison is not available.
-- No AI-powered Area Insights or Commute Insights.
+- AI-powered Area Insights and Commute Insights are not provided.
-- EPC and Floor Plan documents aren't explained by AI.
+- EPC certificates and Floor Plans are not summarized or explained by AI.
-- No AI-powered personalised similar-listing recommendations.

-**Valuation:**
+- Personalized AI-powered similar property recommendations were not observed.

+## Valuation

-- Property Valuation service available.
+- An Online Property Valuation service is available.
-- No Mortgage Calculator or Stamp Duty Calculator on the listing page.
+- Mortgage Calculator and Stamp Duty Calculator were not observed during the inspection.
-- No AI-powered cost analysis or financial advice.
+- AI-powered financial analysis, valuation explanations, or personalized recommendations are not available.

-**Contact:**
+## Contact

-- Contact form, phone and email details available.
+- Contact forms, telephone numbers, and email addresses are available.
-- Multiple office details provided.
+- Information for multiple office locations is provided.
-- No Live Chat or AI Chat Assistant.
+- No Live Chat or AI Chat Assistant is available.
-- No AI-powered pre-screening (lead qualification) or automated appointment scheduling.

-**Technical / General:**
+- AI-powered lead qualification and automated viewing scheduling are not available.

+## Technical / General

-- Modern, user-friendly interface.
+- The website has a modern and user-friendly interface.
-- Core property features (search, listing details, valuation, contact) work well.
+- Core real estate features (property search, property listings, valuation, and contact services) function effectively.
-- No user-facing AI features.
+- No customer-facing AI features were observed during the inspection.

 **Status:** Done